cocos-creator/docs-3d-deprecated/en/scripting/setup.md

 Users can choose their favorite text-editing tools (such as: *Vim*, *Sublime Text*, *Web Storm*, *VSCode*...) for script editing according to their own needs, please go to [Settings](#defaultscripteditingtoolconfiguration) to set.

 By double-clicking the script resource, the script editor directly opens to allow for editing.
-When the script is edited and saved, **Cocos Creator 3D** will automatically detect the changes to the script and compile it quickly.
+When the script is edited and saved, **Cocos Creator** will automatically detect the changes to the script and compile it quickly.

 Before writing code, please read [Basics of Scripting](basic.md) documentation to learn more about scripts.